Funding for Parks and Greenways

 How are parks and greenways paid for?

 Parks and greenways are funded through the city’s Capital Improvement Program (CIP).
 The CIP is the city’s five-year financial plan that analyzes major facility needs, projects fiscal resources, establishes priorities, and develops schedules for the acquisition and construction of capital facilities.
-The Parks and Recreation Department’s CIP primary sources of funding come from Parks and Recreation Bonds, Facility Fees, General Fund (Tax Base), grants and donations.
+The Parks, Recreation and Cultural Resources Department’s CIP primary sources of funding come from Parks and Recreation Bonds, Facility Fees, General Fund (Tax Base), grants and donations.

 Parks and Recreation Bond Referendum Program